 While some women over 40 may get pregnant using their own eggs, donor eggs offer the highest chance for achieving a successful pregnancy.
 Even in your early 30s, more than half of a woman’s eggs are chromosomally abnormal.
 This percentage increases rapidly, such that over 90% of eggs in 40 year old women are abnormal.
 This leads both to a significant decrease in fertility and a significant increase in the risk of miscarriage.

 Interestingly, however, age does not appear to negatively impact the uterus.
 Donor eggs are, therefore often a good option for women in their 40s who have difficulty getting pregnant yet are perfectly able to carry a pregnancy.

 In conjunction with Ovation® Fertility, we can also employ preimplantation genetic screening, PGS, to test embryos prior to transfer in an IVF cycle.
 This procedure allows us to test embryos and determine whether they are chromosomally normal or chromosomally abnormal.
 Knowing which embryos have normal chromosomes will greatly enhance your chances for getting pregnant and circumventing the risks associated with advanced maternal age.

 Women in their 40s may also have older partners who may well have age-related problems with their sperm as well.
-Testing the quality and quantity of sperm is essential, and Dr. Munch and Dr. Hudson will likely order a semen analysis, in addition to ovarian reserve testing of the female partner, early in the fertility testing process.
+Testing the quality and quantity of sperm is essential, and we will likely order a semen analysis, in addition to ovarian reserve testing of the female partner, early in the fertility testing process.

-Becoming a mother is one of life’s greatest joys, and Dr. Munch and Dr. Hudson will enlist the power of reproductive medicine to help you achieve your goal.
+Becoming a mother is one of life’s greatest joys, and everyone at TFC will enlist the power of reproductive medicine to help you achieve your goal.
 Contact our San Antonio fertility center to optimize or restore fertility in your 40s.